shuja609/integrow/docs/architecture/complete_project_documentation.md

 ## Project Overview

 ### Vision Statement
-AI-SES Suite is an integrated AI-driven software engineering pipeline that automates and enhances every stage of the development lifecycle from requirements analysis to deployment.
+Integrow is an integrated AI-driven software engineering pipeline that automates and enhances every stage of the development lifecycle from requirements analysis to deployment.

 ### Core Problem Solved
-Modern software development suffers from fragmented tools that operate in silos, leading to inconsistencies between requirements, design, code, and tests.
-AI-SES Suite provides a unified platform that maintains consistency across all development artifacts through intelligent automation.
+Integrow suffers from fragmented tools that operate in silos, leading to inconsistencies between requirements, design, code, and tests.
+Integrow provides a unified platform that maintains consistency across all development artifacts through intelligent automation.

 ### Target Users
 - **Software Developers**: Primary users seeking AI-powered coding assistance